Roman Age Necropolis Discovered in Battipaglia

-A necropolis di Roman age, which archaeologists today define as being of "considerable importance", was discovered in the urban centre of Battipaglia, in the Salerno area.
+A Roman necropolis, which archaeologists today define as being of “considerable importance,” has been discovered in the urban center of Battipaglia, in the Salerno area.

 In the town at the gates of the Piana del Sele, in via Belvedere, during the redevelopment works of the water network conducted by the Asis consortium, a sector of the necropolis dating back to the Roman era came to light.
 The funerary space housed within an enclosure or a funerary monument an exceptional sarcophagus in Greek marble with a lid, probably dating back to the third century AD.